 Slow Food Umbria Presidia

-The Presidia are Slow Food communities that work every day to save native breeds,
+They are Slow Food communities that work every day to save native breeds from extinction,

-varieties of vegetables and fruit, breads, cheeses, cured meats, traditional sweets from extinction,
+variety of vegetables and fruit, breads, cheeses, cured meats, traditional sweets…

-They are committed to handing down production techniques and crafts and protecting the environment.
+They are committed to handing down production techniques and crafts.
+They take care of the environment.

 Smoked Vin Santo of the Upper Tiber Valley